safa-abidi/safa-abidi/README.md

 ## Hi there 👋

-My name is Safa Abidi and I am a software engineering etudent at INSAT, I'm passionate about learning new technologies and making mobile apps!
+My name is Safa Abidi and I'm a software engineering student at INSAT, I'm passionate about learning new technologies and making mobile apps!

 - 🌱 I’m currently learning Flutter and NestJs.